sindresorhus/path-exists/readme.md

 ### pathExists(path)

-Returns a promise for a boolean of whether the path exists.
+Returns a `Promise<boolean>` of whether the path exists.

 ### pathExists.sync(path)

-Returns a boolean of whether the path exists.
+Returns a `boolean` of whether the path exists.

 ## Related